This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Ortelius's Sources

-This is one of the few maps to depict Estotiland and Droegeo, both drawn from the narrative of the Zeno brothers, supposedly written in the 14th century, before Columbus, but actually published by the Venetian merchant and statesman Nicolo Zeno in 1561.
+This is one of the few maps to depict Estotiland and Drogeo, both drawn from the narrative of the Zeno brothers, supposedly written in the 14th century, before Columbus, but published in 1558 as a deliberate fraud by the Venetian merchant and statesman Nicolo Zeno.
 Most subsequent cartographers associated Estotiland with Labrador based upon Zeno's description,

 … the fishing vessel 'Frise' was blown westward by a storm, and arrived at a land named 'Estotiland,' whose inhabitants traded with 'Engroenelandt.'
 This country, 'Estotiland,' was very fertile, and had mountains inland.
 The king of this country possessed books written in Latin, which he did not understand.
 The language that he spoke and his subjects shared no similarity to that of the Vikings.
 The king of Estotiland, seeing that his guests sailed safely with the aid of an instrument (the compass), persuaded them to make a maritime expedition to another land to the south called 'Drogeo.'